alarmxcore/paper/README.md

-# paper.dash.org
+# Alarmx Paper Wallet
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side Alarmx Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Alarmx addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation